jamcarbon/PasswordGenerator/README.md

 I packed the program on .exe for Windows clients using Auto Py to Exe.

-import random
+Libraries I used:

-from tkinter import *
+random, from tkinter * and pyperclip

-import pyperclip